 How to Apply

 About The Translation Studies Hub (2022-2023)

 Throughout the academic year 2022-23, The Translation Studies Hub is planning a series of events titled “Pathways to Teaching Translation in the Global Classroom” aimed to provide a space for you to workshop your syllabi alongside other UW colleagues and shepherd them through the process.
-The Translation Studies Hub will be co-led for 2022-23 by Nancy Bou Ayash (English), Aria Fani (Near Eastern Languages & Civilization), and Sasha Senderovich (Slavic and the Jackson School of International Studies).
+The Translation Studies Hub will be co-led for 2022-23 by Nancy Bou Ayash (English), Aria Fani (Middle Eastern Languages & Cultures), and Sasha Senderovich (Slavic and the Jackson School of International Studies).